Claims Kit

 State Compliance Information

-An employer may be fined $100 to $250 for failure to file a first report of injury.
+An employer may be fined at least $100 and no less than $250 for failure to file the above required first report.
+This fine may be levied for each applicable offense.

 Posters & Brochures